RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

   such as requesting bug fixes, new features, and other changes in various project components, including the library, test suite, documentation website, and control center settings.
-- Specialized submission forms are supplied for each issue type according to best practices \cite{WhatMakesAGoodBugReport, NeedsInBugReports, QualityOfBugReportsInEclipse}, offering relevant instructions to users and collecting type-specific information via machine-readable input types.
+- Specialized submission forms are supplied for each issue type according to best practices {cite}`WhatMakesAGoodBugReport, NeedsInBugReports, QualityOfBugReportsInEclipse`, offering relevant instructions to users and collecting type-specific information via machine-readable input types.
 - Dynamic input options in submission forms are automatically updated,